 Suppression of illegal evidence

-Before trial defenses, we look to how evidence was obtained by the government.
+Before trial defenses, we look to how the government obtained their evidence.

 If one person goes free because a court suppresses illegal evidence, that person could be a risk to public safety.
 But if the government breaks the law, we are all at risk.

-Minnesota marijuana lawyers like Gallagher look to the chain of the investigation events for a break down of law and order by police.
+Minnesota marijuana lawyers like Thomas Gallagher look to the chain of events, for a violation of law by police.

-These and other issues can be raised and litigated by the defense at a pretrial evidentiary or Contested Omnibus hearing.
+Your defense attorney can raise and litigate these issues at a pretrial evidentiary or Contested Omnibus hearing.